Home › Patient Center › Billing Information › Understanding Fees & Billing

 If your insurance carrier determines that you are responsible for any remaining balance, we will send you a billing statement.
 This document will outline the total anesthesia charge, how much your insurance carrier paid, and the outstanding balance you’re responsible for.

 If you’re unable to afford your anesthesia bill or you don’t have insurance, please contact our billing team to file a financial assistance application.
+The financial application form can be found on our financial assistance page.

 At many facilities we also provide estimates of anesthesia fees and opportunities to pay prior to procedures.
 This added service helps: